Monday, October 7, 2019

 I have been very lucky to make friends with some wonderful cousins from various lines in my family.
 I have found long-lost family members for others and have been responsible for countless reunions.
 It is my joy to bring a wider sense of family to the world, for we all must realize that family is more than just the American nuclear family of mom and pop and their kids.

 You will find biographies of some of the most interesting ancestors I have found over the last 34 years on the memorials I manage on the FIND A GRAVE website.
-I have written about some of my saintly ancestors on my other blog, DIARY OF AN ACCIDENTAL HERMIT If you find some enjoyment or other value in my writing, please consider donating to my effort so that i can pay for my monthly Internet charges!
+I have written about some of my saintly ancestors on my other blog, DIARY OF AN ACCIDENTAL HERMIT TWO If you find some enjoyment or other value in my writing, please consider donating to my effort so that i can pay for my monthly Internet charges!
 If you have a family mystery you would like help unraveling by a professional, you can purchase blocks of time at the BUY NOW button, above.

 In the meantime, God Bless and happy researching!